NOUIY/aws-cdk-guide/v2/ref-cli-cmd-list.md

 ## Arguments<a name="ref-cli-cmd-list-args"></a>

 **CDK stack ID**  <a name="ref-cli-cmd-list-args-stack-name"></a>
-The construct ID of the CDK stack from your app to perform this command against\.
+The construct ID of the CDK stack from your app to perform this command against.
 *Type*: String
 *Required*: No

 ## Options<a name="ref-cli-cmd-list-options"></a>

-For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options)\.
+For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options).

 `--help, -h BOOLEAN`  <a name="ref-cli-cmd-list-options-help"></a>
-Show command reference information for the `cdk list` command\.
+Show command reference information for the `cdk list` command.

 `--long, -l BOOLEAN`  <a name="ref-cli-cmd-list-options-long"></a>
-Display AWS environment information for each stack\.
+Display AWS environment information for each stack.
 *Default value*: `false`

 `--show-dependencies, -d BOOLEAN`  <a name="ref-cli-cmd-list-options-show-dependencies"></a>
-Display stack dependency information for each stack\.
+Display stack dependency information for each stack.
 *Default value*: `false`

 ## Examples<a name="ref-cli-cmd-list-examples"></a>

-### List all stacks in the CDK app ‘node bin/main\.js’<a name="ref-cli-cmd-list-examples-1"></a>
+### List all stacks in the CDK app ‘node bin/main.js’<a name="ref-cli-cmd-list-examples-1"></a>

 ```
 $ cdk list --app='node bin/main.js'